groonga/groonga/doc/source/tutorial/network.rst

   groonga [-p PORT_NUMBER] -d --protocol http DB_PATH

 The `--protocol` option and its argument specify the protocol of the server. "http" specifies to use HTTP.
-If the `-p` option not specified, Groonga uses the default port number 10041.
+If the `-p` option is not specified, Groonga uses the default port number 10041.

 The following command runs an HTTP server that listens on the port number 80.